sittimunirahar/Read-Excel-Protected-File-Into-Dataframe/README.md

 # Read Excel Protected File Into Dataframe

-Read excel protected file into dataframe using win32com and Python If no password, just omit the password parameter
+- Read excel protected file into dataframe using win32com and Python (If no password, just omit the password parameter)
+- Import dataframe into sqlite

 Supported OS: Windows